-The requirments for marking are the same irrespective of the apparatus being certifed by an (Atex) Notified Body, Certifying body, or manufacturer.
-One of the biggest issues of 'self-certifcation' is the incorrect documentation and subsequent marking.
+The requirements for marking are the same irrespective of the apparatus being certified by an (Atex) Notified Body, Certifying body, or manufacturer.
+One of the biggest issues of 'self-certification' is the incorrect documentation and subsequent marking.

 Marking to be on the main part of the equipment and visible on exterior of apparatus when installed.
 If this is not possible such as on extremely small parts or remote items the marking can be duplicated internally internal as long as it is clearly marked.
 (See clause 29.11)

 Combinations of the protection method are allowed where multiple protection methods are used e.g.

 Note that for older certification only intrinsic safety will have the EPL 'a', 'b' or 'c' suffix

 Where both 'G' & 'D' are on the same line it can be assumed to mean Gas or Dust use Not Gas and Dust unless the certificate states the condition for use in a Hybrid atmosphere.
 Standard certification for a hybrid (Gas and Dust) atmosphere very rarely exists if at all.

 Almost any combination of the following can be used.